ista-vamos/artifact-rv25/README.md

 ## RVHyper

 The source code is a clone of the official repository at <https://github.com/reactive-systems/rvhyper>.
 We have done the following changes, the first one to be able to compile RVHyper, the rest to increase the fairness of the comparison:

 - We switched to C++17 standard which was necessary for a successful compilation as the code uses some C++ 17 features.
 - We added the ability to look for all possible violations of the given property, so that the monitor does not stop after hitting the first error (other monitors also work this way).
 - We do not print every processed event if `-q` is specified on the command line.
 This is to avoid the overhead of printing (other monitors also do not print the events).
-- We do not build RVHyper with EAHyper, because EAHyper did not seem to work correctly in our tests (it was not able to decide the symmetry of simple formuls).
+- We do not build RVHyper with EAHyper, because EAHyper did not seem to work correctly in our tests (it was not able to decide the symmetry of simple formulas).
    Instead, we hard-coded that the input formula is reflexive and symmetric.
-Other monitors also "assume" the reflexivity and symmetry without any computation with the formula.
+Other monitors also work with the reflexivity and symmetry assumption without any computation on the formula.

 All the changes that we have done are summarized in the patch `rvhyper.patch` in this directory.